nileshlip/Prproject-1-maven-integration/README.md

 PATH=$PATH:$HOME/bin:$M2_HOME:$M2:$JAVA_HOME
 export PATH
 ```
-- To apply the changes we have made to .bash_profile, either we can logout and log back in or run `source .bash_profile` command.
+- To apply the changes we have made to .bash_profile, either we can logout and log back in or run `source ~/.profile` command.
 It will upload the changes.

 ### Step2: Integrate Maven with Jenkins